Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/cloud-based-monitoring-vpn-remote-support.md

 * To check the status of Cloud-Based Monitoring, run the `qq monitoring_conf` command.

+{% if page.platform == 'on-prem' %}
 <a id="enabling-remote-support"></a>
-## Enabling Remote Support
+## Enabling VPN Remote Support
-{% if page.platform == 'cnq-aws' or page.platform == 'cnq-azure' or page.platform == 'cnq-gcp' %}Remote Support is enabled for you by default.
-If you have disabled Remote Support, you can enable{% else %}You can enable Remote Support{% endif %} by using the Qumulo Core Web UI or `qq` CLI.
+You can enable Remote Support by using the Qumulo Core Web UI or the `qq` CLI.

-### To Enable Remote Support by Using the Qumulo Core Web UI
+### To Enable VPN Remote Support by Using the Qumulo Core Web UI

 1. {{site.logIntoWebUI}}